Despite the exciting range of Playmates' Star Trek action figures out there in the 1990s, I often found that my favourite character were missing.

 with AMT TOS figures and "tweaked Sulu".

 A few months later, a lucky find of bargain basement Mego 3.75 inch action figures from Star Trek: The Motion Picture and The Dukes of Hazzard inspired my next project: I simply repainted a Luke Duke head, bent some dressmakers pins and stuck it all onto a spare Will Decker torso to create a promotion for my Andorian character.
 Therin, by this time, had taken on a life of his own, appearing at gala film premieres and in numerous costume parades, fanzine short stories and audiovisual productions.
-For many years, he was even captain of his own ship, the USS Hood, and wore a unique insignia on his uniforms (pictured as wallpaper on this page).
+For many years, he was even captain of his own ship, the USS Hood, and wore a unique insignia on his uniforms.
 Now he was an action figure, too!

 Therin of Andor

 In 1996, I was finally able to represent Therin in his latter day Starfleet outfit (above), by bringing together a Playmates' Star Trek Generations Kirk torso and the head of Iolaus (Hercules: The Legendary Journeys).
 I had to trim down Iolaus' muscular neck, somewhat and then the hairline was altered by trimming off several tufts of hair and transplanting them with superglue.
 Plastic-headed, dressmaker's "berry pin" antennae were truncated carefully with a sharp Stanley knife.
 Captain Therin's tiny insignia and belt buckle were created by cutting up pieces of very thin plastic, taken from the edges of a household cockroach bait!
 (Things get desperate at 1.00 am when you're in a creative mood.)